DARK WEB: John Titor, The Internet's Time Traveler

 Like I mentioned before, John says that the whole reason he's traveling into the past is because he has to fix a massive computer glitch.

-The only way he could resolve it was with this very old, nearly obsolete computer that was released in 1975 called the IBM 5100.
+The only way he could resolve it was with this very old, nearly obsolete computer that was released in 1975 called the the IBM 5100.

 Now, the problem is, is that when John says this, a lot of people in the forum are like,

 there's no reason that you would need that specific model.
+Like, it's not special.

 But fast forward four years, in 2004, one engineer formerly at IBM comes forward and basically says, hey, guess what?

-Back in 1975, we invented a computer called the IBM 5100, and it can communicate with older forms of computers in a way that later computers can't.
+Back in 1975, we invented a computer called the IBM 5100, and it can communicate with older forms of computers in a way that later computers can't,

 including issues exactly like the ones that John described online.

-In fact, a year after John posted posted this, so in 2002, a bunch of scientists with NASA had to quietly buy multiple outdated computers like the IBM 5100.
+In fact, a year after John posted this, so in 2002, a bunch of scientists with NASA had to quietly buy multiple outdated computers like the IBM 5100.

 Because again, there's some certain kind of old system that only those outdated models could fix.